Identification, Images, & Information

 Identification

-Compare C. pectinicornis.
 Head and pronotum have dark markings on light brown background, as opposed to yellowish markings on dark brown background of C. pectinicornis.
-Antennae of female serrate, of male, pectinate.
-So, apparently, a Chauliodes with serrate antennae should be a female C. rastricornis.
-Note earlier flight (spring) of rastricornis in most of east.
+Antennae of females are serrate, while those of males are pectinate.
+A Chauliodes with serrate antennae should be a female C. rastricornis.
+Also, note earlier flight (spring) of C. rastricornis in most of the east.
 C. pectinicornis typically flies in summer.

 The comb-like, (pectinate) antennae of the males are quite obvious, see, for instance: